Monday 11 May 2015

 Highlights: Shrine Gates at Fushimi Inari-Taisha, Arashiyama Bamboo Grove, Sushi train.

 During the visit three Japanese school girls approached my to take part in a survey which was really a test of their English skills.
-This finished with a photo and one of the girls making me a origami flower as a thank you.
+This finished with a photo and one of the girls giving me an origami flower as a thank you.
 A nice touch.

 The train station was massive and had a huge array of shops many boutiques and higher end plus a posh hotel.
-In many ways it was a high end shopping complex with a translation attached.
+In many ways it was a high end shopping complex with a major train station attached.